 To be honest, I could have picked any Bluewater comic for this review, but these two stood out for the glaring contrast between the design and the subject matter.
 First, we have Dark Universe, based on the works by William F. Nolan (who also wrote Logan’s Run).
 What is supposed to be a sic-fi/horror title has a logo design that has absolutely no relevance with the contents, not to mention that its faux marker felt/grunge treatment is badly executed — as is the top lockup.
 Surely a bit more consideration on placement wouldn’t have been out of place here — whereas Earth Kitt sits a bit better on the page, the logo is trying to pull of two moods that don’t work well.
 The overly cartoonish rendering of Eartha Kitt fits the artwork well enough, but the choice of running “Femme Fatale” in an extremely cursive decorative font breaks up any sense of unity that was going on in the first place.
 Its does’t connect with the name, and is nigh illegible from a distance.
 This title could have benefitted from a more confident push into full cartoon/pulp rendering to do it justice.

 To be fair I’m not the biggest fan of the Young Avengers logo — or the Avengers logo for that matter.
 Its not bad — the A icon works very well — but there are some letter shapes that can work better (the curves on the G and S for example), and there are a few balance issues.
 However, the cover design takes all the strong points of the logo — the forward angle that gives the logo its momentum — and uses it as the grid for a great cover mosaic.
 I’m sure this type of layout is a one-off for the first issue, but its a great start by a fantastic creative team.

-kickstandkids asked: No question just happy you're posting these again.
+kickstandkids said: No question just happy you're posting these again.
 It's like a Christmas treat.
 Thank you!